QuantEcon/lecture-python-intro/lectures/money_inflation.md

 This lecture extends and modifies the model in this lecture {doc}`cagan_ree` by modifying the law of motion that governed the supply of money.

-In particular, this lecture describes a theory of price level variations that consists of two components
+The model in this lecture consists of two components

  * a demand function for money
  * a law of motion for the supply of money

 The demand function describes the public's demand for "real balances", defined as the ratio of nominal money balances to the price level

+  * it assumes that the demand for real balance today varies inversely with the rate of inflation that the public forecasts to prevail between today and tomorrow
+  * it assumes that the public's forecast of that rate of inflation is perfect

 The law of motion for the supply of money assumes that the government prints money to finance government expenditures

 Our model equates the demand for money to the supply at each time $t \geq 0$.

-Equality between those demands and supply gives in a **dynamic** model in which   money supply and  price level **sequences** are simultaneously determined by a special  set of simultaneous linear  equations.
+Equality between those demands and supply gives in a **dynamic** model in which   money supply and  price level **sequences** are simultaneously determined by a  set of simultaneous linear  equations.

 These equations take the form of what are often called vector linear **difference equations**.

-In this lecture, we'll roll up our sleeves and solve those equations in a couple of different ways.
+In this lecture, we'll roll up our sleeves and solve those equations in two different ways.

-As we'll see, Python is good at solving them.

 (One of the methods for solving vector linear  difference equations will take advantage of a decomposition of a matrix that is studied in this lecture {doc}`eigen_I`.)

-In this lecture we will encounter these concepts
+In this lecture we will encounter these concepts from macroeconomics:

 * an **inflation tax** that a government gathers by printing paper or electronic money
 * a dynamic **Laffer curve** in the inflation tax rate that has two stationary equilibria
 * perverse dynamics under rational expectations in which the system converges to the higher stationary inflation tax rate
-* a peculiar comparative stationary-state analysis connected with that stationary inflation rate that assert that inflation can be **reduced** by running **higher**  government deficits
+* a peculiar comparative stationary-state outcome connected with that stationary inflation rate: it asserts that inflation can be **reduced** by running **higher**  government deficits, i.e., by raising more resources by printing money.

 The same qualitive outcomes prevail in this lecture {doc}`money_inflation_nonlinear` that studies a nonlinear version of the model in this lecture.

-These outcomes will set the stage for the analysis of this lecture {doc}`laffer_adaptive` that studies a nonlinear version of the present model that  uses a version of "adaptive expectations" instead of rational expectations.
+These outcomes  set the stage for the analysis to be presented in this lecture {doc}`laffer_adaptive` that studies a nonlinear version of the present model; it   assumes a version of "adaptive expectations" instead of rational expectations.

 That lecture will show that